sigp/rust-bls-remote-signer/docs/eip-draft_bls_remote_signer_api.md

 A key feature for a remote signer, pre-image validation implies that not only the `signingRoot`, but all the required elements needed to perform complete validation of the message, are sent through the wire to obtain a signature.

-This can be accomplished by either prepending to the API, or adding a middleware to the client implementation a control that parses the message.
-There is no breaking of this document API specification, as any other field different from `signingRoot` will be ignored by the remote signer.
+A control that parses this pre-image will not be breaking this document API specification, as any other field different from `signingRoot` will be ignored by the remote signer.

 Implementers should address the additional requirements emerging for each specific validation, such as, slashing protection, as this entails the needs to manage a database and the mechanisms to update it.
 Also new threats need to be addressed and controlled, among them, attackers looking into tampering the source of data.